it-dept-cis/RABET-V-Pilot/for_consideration/Test_Methods/Injection.md

 Required documentation: List of data types for each field, property, tag, etc.

-[ Hard to test on client side unless we know the data types (which we'll need code).
-At a minimum they should conform to data types, but likely should be constrained using other approaches]
+[Hard to test on client side unless we know the data types (which we'll need code).
+At a minimum they should conform to data types, but likely should be constrained using other approaches as well]

 [Client vs server side validation.
-Client is nice for usability, but I really only care about server level validation]
+Client is nice for usability, but I server level validation is what matters for security]

 Method: Code Analysis